ibagrak/algae/README.md

 By Gosh, it's on Github, so please contribute.

-To sweeten the deal, 1st legit pull request earns you $3.
-3 pull requests gets you contributor status.
+To sweeten the deal, first legit pull request earns you $3 (or coffee, if you want to meet the author in person).
+Three legit pull requests gets you contributor status.
+Author reserves the right to define legit.

 ## Project information